Kuro1726/Match3-Unity-Intern-Test2025/README.md

 - Contain all seven fish types.
 - Have a total count divisible by three for every type across the complete board.
 Individual layers do not need divisible-by-three counts.

-The current default board is 4 x 6 with 48 items:

-- Layer 0: 24
-- Layer 1: 15
-- Layer 2: 8
-- Layer 3: 1

 ## Configuration and Animation

 `GameSettings` exposes the tray size, Time Attack duration, item background appearance, movement timing/easing, punch effect, and clear animation settings.
 Inspector tooltips describe each field.